-Techniques developed in recent years make it possible to obtain large amounts of information from C NMR spectra.
-For example, DEPT-NMR, for distortionless enhancement by polarization transfer, allows us to determine the number of hydrogens attached to each carbon in a molecule.
+Numerous techniques developed in recent years have made it possible to obtain enormous amounts of information from C NMR spectra.
+Among these techniques is one called DEPT-NMR, for distortionless enhancement by polarization transfer, which makes it possible to distinguish among signals due to CH3, CH2, CH, and quaternary carbons.
+That is, the number of hydrogens attached to each carbon in a molecule can be determined.